docker-archive/birthdaysite/content/contributing/code.md

 # Code contribution workflow

 Below is the general workflow for contributing Docker code or documentation.
-Experienced open source contributors, may already have what they need use this workflow.
-If you need details or reminders, each step links off to the appropriate details in our official project contributors guide.
+If you are an experienced open source contributor you may be familiar with this workflow.
+If you are new or just need reminders, the steps below link to more detailed documentation in Docker's project contributors guide.

 1. <a href="http://docs.docker.com/project/software-required/"
 target="_blank">Get the software</a> you need.